Technigo/project-news-site/README.md

 # News Site

 This is a project made during the Technigo Bootcamp.
-Focus was learn about layouts using flexbox and the task was to create a news site.
+Focus was learn about layouts using flexbox and responsive design.
+The task was to create a news site/magazine.

 ## The problem